-Document Number: OSS-V01-0924 Issue Date: July 2024 Version Number: 02 Status: FINAL Next Review Date: June 2025 Page 2 Linked to Policy Number: OPSP21 V01
+Document Number: HCP-V01-0924 Issue Date: July 2024 Version Number: 02 Status: FINAL Next Review Date: June 2025 Page 2 Linked to Policy Number: OPSP21

-- 1.7 In 2023, the DfE announced the formation of an independent expert advisory panel who will advise on the review of the relationships, sex and health education statutory curriculum (taught as part of PSHE and Citizenship at Oversands School).
+- 1.7 In 2023, the DfE announced the formation of an independent expert advisory panel who will advise on the review of the relationships, sex and health education statutory curriculum (taught as part of PSHE and Citizenship at our school).
 The DfE state this will provide an opportunity to consider whether the guidance covers the right topics and will offer further clarity on how to teach sensitive subjects and engage parents positively.
-The review will be completed by the end of 2023, and any subsequent updates will be reflected in this protocol. - 1.8 This policy was reviewed and developed in response to the guidance referenced in Section 13.
+The review will be completed by the end of 2024, and any subsequent updates will be reflected in this protocol.
+In the meantime, our school has carried out a consultation process which has included discussion with pupils as part of a pupil focus group (School Council) and inviting parents/carers to complete a questionnaire. - 1.8 This policy was reviewed and developed in response to the guidance referenced in Section 13.